DaniilPesotskyi/daniilPesotskyi/README.md

 # About

-> I am happy to present you my skills and the projects I created to demonstrate my professionalism and passion for development.
+<p>I am happy to present you my skills and the projects I created to demonstrate my professionalism and passion for development.<p>

 #